 - Commenting: Another simple way to connect with other users is to comment on photos.
-Next to the Like button is a Comment button — just tap it, and the app will take you to the Comments page for that photo, with a text box where you can enter in what you want to say and hit Send when it's complete.
+Next to the Like button is a Comment button — just tap it, and the app will take you to the Comments page for that photo, with a text box where you can enter what you want to say and hit Send when it's complete.

+- Direct messaging: To access Instagram Direct, go to the home page and tap the button in the top-right corner.
+Here, you can send private instant messages, photos and videos to other users.
+To send a new direct message (DM), tap the "+" button in the top-right corner, and select Send Photo or Video, or Send Message.
 Once you've sent the message, you and the recipients can message back and forth.
 Users who are not already following you will be asked whether they want to allow you to send them photos and videos before they can view your direct message.

 Hashtags on Instagram

-Hashtags like #nofilter (if you're sharing a photo that hasn't been heavily edited with filters added), #selfie (if you're sharing a picture of yourself) and #tbt or #throwbackthursday (if you're sharing an old photo) are all incredibly popular on Instagram, but they may not work for you or your brand.
-Using popular hashtags just because they're popular might annoy your current and potential new followers, and it will be obvious you're just trying to get more followers and exposure.
+Hashtags such as #nofilter (a photo that hasn't been heavily edited with filters added), #selfie (a picture of yourself) and #tbt or #throwbackthursday (old photos) are all incredibly popular on Instagram, but they may not work for you or your brand.
+It's a good idea to look at other established brands (or even personal users and bloggers) in your industry for examples of what to do when it comes to hashtags.

 Geotagging on Instagram